matecsapo/Fantasy-Premier-League-Model/README.md

       - captaincy
       - transfers
       - substitutions

+## Predictions:
+  - Predictions are published gameweek-ly, generally refreshed multiple times in days before team set deadline
+  - Predictions are organzied by gameweek and model used in the folder predictions/

 ## Status
 Very much so still in early stages - lots of exciting work ahead!